 If you've completed more than 56 credits, it is not recommended that you apply for the undergraduate construction management program due to the timeframe required to complete the degree.
 Instead, you could consider applying for the master's program in construction management or exploring alternative undergraduate majors at Michigan State University.

-To learn more about your options, feel free to contact an SPDC undergraduate adviser.
+To learn more about your options, feel free to contact an SPDC undergraduate adviser or Marcus Martin at mart2134@msu.edu.

-Applicants must complete course work equivalent to a minimum of Quantitative Literacy I (MTH 101), Quantitative Literacy II (MTH 102), College Algebra (MTH 103) or College Algebra and Trigonometry (MTH 116) prior to applying for the crop and soil sciences major.
+Applicants must complete course work equivalent to a minimum of College Algebra (MTH 103) or College Algebra and Trigonometry (MTH 116) prior to applying for the data science major.

 Admission to the early care and education program requires 30 (or more) transferrable credits with a 2.75 cumulative GPA with no grade lower than a 2.0 in their prerequisite course work.